 - Credit defaults.
-This happens when a lender takes action to retrieve a debt that you’ve stopped making payments on — defaults stay on your record for seven years.
+This happens when a lender takes action to retrieve a debt that you’ve stopped making payments on — defaults stay on your record for 6 years.

 - Court judgements.
-These legal blemishes — lawsuits, wage garnishments, tax liens and more — stay on your record for seven years.
+These legal blemishes — lawsuits, wage garnishments, tax liens and more — stay on your record for 6 years.

 - Bankruptcy.
-Bankruptcy will stay on your report for up to ten years, depending on chapter filled.
+Bankruptcy will stay on your report for up to 6 years.